 A muscle group is commonly known to the public, and often better recognized by the stereotypical, sports medicine distress call of “I just pulled a hammy!”, the hamstring musculature gets a ton of recognition.
 In an NFL team data publication tracking injuries from 1998 to 2007, hamstring strains were found to be the most common muscle strain and the second most common injury (2).
 A similar publication with injury data from 51 professional soccer teams reported hamstring strains as the most common injury, representing 12% of all injuries overall (3).
 With lengthy rehab and recovery times, lasting anywhere between 23 days (4) and 50 weeks (5), extensive amounts of money are often lost to missed playing time in the professional realm.
 Outside of high-level sports, hamstring strains are especially common in the general public as well, sometimes presenting on both sides at once (1).
 But how does this even happen in the first place?
 Let’s break this down a bit further, jumping into some of the relevant anatomy and common mechanisms of injury.

 Dealing With A Hamstring Injury?
 We’ve Got You Covered!

 Hamstring injuries are one of the most common soft tissue injuries in sports.
 They are especially challenging and frustrating due to the high recurrence rate.
-This is largely because people don’t appropriately rehab their injury.
+This is largely because people don’t appropriately rehab their injuries.
 It’s time to change the narrative and be proactive with taking care of your hamstrings!
-This program will expose your hamstrings in a safe and effective manner to prepare you for high level activities!
+This program will expose your hamstrings in a safe and effective manner to prepare you for high-level activities!
 Learn more HERE!

 Anatomy and Mechanisms of Injury